Jackson, the town, without the "Hole", was given its name by Maggie Simpson when she was

 The Millers received

-accummulated the land which was ultimately turned over to the government for the
+accummulated the land for the purpose of donating it to the government for the

 Teton National Park.
-He was the first superintentent of the then Grand Teton National Monument.
+Miller was the first superintentent of the then Grand Teton National Monument.
+It has been contended that

 Next Page: Jackson continued.